-In general, clematis are remarkably free of disease, especially in cooler climates.
-However, like all plants they do challenges of nature.
+In general, clematis is remarkably free of disease, especially in cooler climates.
+However, like all plants, they do the challenges of nature.

-Where or how they infest our gardens is a subject pathologists have long studied.
+Where or how they infest our gardens is subject pathologists have long studied.
 Some think:

 - Introduced in new soil